Mr. Todd Osborn, Superintendent

 - I drive around the school district to check on sidewalks and slippery roads.

-- I speak with the surrounding schools superintendents to get their input and what decision they are making.
-Keep in mind that neighboring districts may not have similar style of roads and the timing of the road department getting snow plowed and salt on the streets affects the determination.
+- I speak with the surrounding school districts superintendents to get their input and what decision they are making.
+Keep in mind that neighboring districts may not have similar style of roads, (roads that have a lot of curves, drifting areas, hilly roads, or a road department that starts earlier/later than Doylestown or Chippewa Township).

-- I speak with our Bus Transportation Director, Laurie Sizemore, and get her input.
+- I speak with our Bus Transportation Director, Mrs. Robin Coffee and get her input..

 2 Hour Delays: